scran_blocks

 [in]wPointer to an array of length equal to in.size(), containing the weight to use for each input array.
 Weights should be non-negative and finite.

 [out]outPointer to an output array of length n.
 On output, out is filled with the weighted average of all arrays in in.
-Specifically, each element of out is set to the weighted average of the corresponding elements across all in arrays.
+Specifically, the i-th entry of out is set to the average of the i-th entry across all in arrays.

 skip_nanWhether to check for NaNs.
 If true, NaNs are ignored in the average calculations for each element, at the cost of some efficiency.